kwea123/CasMVSNet_pl/README.md

 ### Data download

-Download the preprocessed [DTU training data](https://drive.google.com/file/d/1eDjh-_bxKKnEuz5h-HXS7EDJn59clx6V/view) and [Depth_raw](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/cascade-stereo/CasMVSNet/dtu_data/dtu_train_hr/Depths_raw.zip) from original [MVSNet repo](https://github.com/YoYo000/MVSNet) and unzip.
+Download the preprocessed [DTU training data](https://drive.google.com/file/d/1eDjh-_bxKKnEuz5h-HXS7EDJn59clx6V/view) and [Depth_raw](https://virutalbuy-public.oss-cn-hangzhou.aliyuncs.com/share/cascade-stereo/CasMVSNet/dtu_data/dtu_train_hr/Depths_raw.zip) (replace the `Depths` folder in `mvs_training/dtu` with the `Depths/scanXX` in `Depth raw`). from original [MVSNet repo](https://github.com/YoYo000/MVSNet) and unzip.
 For the description of how the data is created, please refer to the original paper.

 ### Training model